-Lennart Poettering is the by far most controversial software developer in the free software community.
+Lennart Poettering is the by far most controversial and famous software developer in the free software community.
 He works for IBMs subsidiary Red Hat.
 He created and maintains several rather heatedly debated pieces of software such as systemd, pulseaudio and avahi.

 Poettering got a lot of hate for creating and pushing PulseAudio the first half-dozen years of it's existence.
 Some of it was unfounded, some was not.
 PulseAudio didn't actually work right with SPDIF, specially when trying use pass-through, until SPDIF was obsolete.
 PulseAudio was released in 2004 and it wasn't really usable until 2014.
 It has become a standard part of the Linux audio stack and the modern version is fine.